crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### On-chain vs off-chain computation

 - **Keep as much code as you can off-chain.** Keep the on-chain layer small.
 Pre-process data with code off-chain in such a way that verification on-chain is simple.
 Do you need an ordered list?
-Sort the list offchain, then only check its order onchain.
+Sort the list off-chain, then only check its order onchain.

 ### Upgradeability

-We discussed the different upgradeability solutions in [our blogpost](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/).
+We discussed the different upgradeability solutions in [our blog post](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/).
+In particular, if you are using delegatecall to achieve upgradability, carefully review all items of the above delegatecall proxy guidance.
 Make a deliberate choice to support upgradeability or not prior to writing any code.
 The decision will influence how you structure our code.
 In general, we recommend:

 - **Favoring [contract migration](https://blog.trailofbits.com/2018/10/29/how-contract-migration-works/) over upgradeability.** Migration system have many of the same advantages than upgradeable, without their drawbacks.
-- **Using the data separation pattern over the delegatecallproxy one.** If your project has a clear abstraction separation, upgradeability using data separation will necessitate only a few adjustments.
-The delegatecallproxy requires EVM expertise and is highly error-prone.
+- **Using the data separation pattern over the delegatecall proxy one.** If your project has a clear abstraction separation, upgradeability using data separation will necessitate only a few adjustments.
+The delegatecall proxy requires EVM expertise and is highly error-prone.
 - **Document the migration/upgrade procedure before the deployment.** If you have to react under stress without any guidelines, you will make mistakes.
 Write the procedure to follow ahead of time.
 It should include:
   - The calls that initiate the new contracts
   - Where are stored the keys and how to access them
   - How to check the deployment!
 Develop and test a post-deployment script.

+#### Delegatecall Proxy Pattern

+The delegatecall opcode is a very sharp tool that must be used carefully.
+Many high-profile exploits utilize little-known edge cases and counter-intuitive aspects of the delegatecall proxy pattern.
+This section aims to outline the most important risks to keep in mind while developing such smart contract systems.
+Trail of Bits developed the [slither-check-upgradability](https://github.com/crytic/slither/wiki/Upgradeability-Checks) tool to aid in the development of secure delegatecall proxies, it performs safety checks relevant to both upgradable and immutable delegatecall proxies.

+- **Storage layout**: The storage layout of the proxy and implementation must be the same.
+Do not try to define the same state variables on each contract.
+Instead, both contracts should inherit all of their state variables from one shared base contract.
+- **Inheritance**: If the base storage contract is split up, beware that the order of inheritance impacts the final storage layout.
+For example, `contract A is B,C` and `contract A is C,B` will not yield the same storage layout if both B and C define state variables.
+- **Initialization**: Make sure that the implementation is immediately initialized.
+Well-known disasters (and near disasters) have featured an uninitialized implementation contract.
+A factory pattern can help ensure that contracts are deployed & initialized correctly while also mitigating front-running risks that might otherwise open up between contract deployment & initialization.
+- **Function shadowing**: If the same method is defined on the proxy and the implementation, then the proxy’s function will not be called.
+Be aware of `setOwner` and other administration functions that commonly exist on proxies.
+- **Direct implementation usage**: Consider configuring the implementation’s state variables with values that prevent it from being used directly, such as by setting a flag during construction that disables the implementation and causes all methods to revert.
+This is particularly important if the implementation also performs delegatecall operations because this opens up the possibility of unintended self destruction of the implementation.
+- **Immutable and constant variables**: These are embedded into the bytecode and can therefore get out of sync between the proxy and implementation.
+If the implementation has an incorrect immutable variable, this value may still be used even if the same variables are correctly set in the proxy’s bytecode.
+- **Contract Existence Checks**: All [low-level calls](https://docs.soliditylang.org/en/latest/control-structures.html?highlight=existence#error-handling-assert-require-revert-and-exceptions), not just delegatecall, will return true against an address with empty bytecode.
+This might cause callers to be misled to think that a call performed a meaningful operation when it did not or it might result in important safety checks being silently skipped.
+Be aware that while a contract’s constructor is running, its bytecode remains empty until the end of constructor execution.
+We recommend that you rigorously verify that all low-level calls are properly protected against nonexistent contracts, keeping in mind that most proxy libraries (such as the one written by Openzeppelin) do not perform contract existence checks automatically.

+For more information regarding delegatecall proxies in general, reference our blog posts and presentations:
+- [Contract Upgradability Anti-Patterns](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/): Describes the difference between a downstream data contract and delegatecall proxies which use an upstream data contract and how these patterns impact upgradability.
+- [How the Diamond standard falls short](https://blog.trailofbits.com/2020/10/30/good-idea-bad-design-how-the-diamond-standard-falls-short/): This post dives deep into delegatecall risks which apply to all contracts, not just those that follow the diamond standard.
+- [Breaking Aave Upgradeability](https://blog.trailofbits.com/2020/12/16/breaking-aave-upgradeability/): A write-up describing a subtle problem that we discovered in Aave `AToken` contracts that resulted from the interplay between delegatecall proxies, contact existence checks, and unsafe initialization.
+- [Contract Upgrade Risks and Recommendations](https://youtu.be/mebA5Qz9zeQ?t=353): A talk by Trail of Bits describing best-practices for developing upgradable delegatecall proxies.
+The section starting at 5:49 describes some general risks that also apply to non-upgradable proxies.

 ##  Implementation guidelines